Home to one of Malaysia’s best-known arbitrators

 Cecil Abraham launched this Kuala Lumpur boutique in 2015 after serving as head of disputes at Zul Rafique & Partners for eight years.

 Abraham brought a team of three partners from Zul Rafique: Rishwant Singh, Sunil Abraham and Aniz Ahmad Amirudin.
-Sunil Abraham also serves as co-chair of the International Bar Association’s Asia-Pacific regional forum.
+Sunil Abraham serves as co-chair of the International Bar Association’s Asia-Pacific regional forum.

 Who uses it?